 - If you’re really stuck for time, you can make pizza dough without yeast.
 It won’t be quite the same, but it will still be good.
 See above section for the recipe.

-- If you can’t get hold of taleggio or don’t have any mozzarella use another good melting cheese instead.
+- If you can’t get hold of Port Salut or don’t have any mozzarella use ripe brie or another good melting cheese instead.
 Thin slices of cheddar cheese are a good standby.
 Just check that your cheese is vegetarian friendly.